-University of Maryland student indicted on hate crime charge in stabbing death
+Former University of Maryland student indicted on hate crime charge in stabbing death

 - Evidence was pulled from the defendant's phone and computer, authorities say

-(CNN)A grand jury on Tuesday indicted a white University of Maryland college student on a hate crime charge in the stabbing death of a black US Army lieutenant, authorities said.
+(CNN)A grand jury on Tuesday indicted a white former University of Maryland college student on a hate crime charge in the stabbing death of a black US Army lieutenant, authorities said.

 Sean Urbanski is accused of killing Richard Collins III in the predawn hours of May 20 at a campus bus stop.
 Collins attended nearby Bowie State University.